Roblox/roact/docs/advanced/refs.md

 --     Ref was called with nil of type nil
 ```

-!!! warning
+!!! info
-	Refs can only be attached to primitive elements.
+	Refs can only be used with primitive components.

 !!! warning
 	When a component instance is destroyed or the ref property changes, `nil` will be passed to the old ref function!